jschaf/b2/posts/circle-ci-fast-git.md

 # Common errors and solutions

-## Git refusing to fetch into current branch of non-bare repository
+## Git refusing to fetch into the current branch of non-bare repository

 Git displays the following error if you try to fetch the currently checked out branch.
 For the specific error below, the current local branch was `master` and